Mrian07/Proyeksi/docs/installation-and-operations/operation/restoring/README.md

 ### Using the all-in-one container

-Given a SQL dump `openproject.sql` (or a `.pgdump` file) we can create a new ProyeksiApp container using it with the following steps.
+Given a SQL dump `proyeksiapp.sql` (or a `.pgdump` file) we can create a new ProyeksiApp container using it with the following steps.

 1. Create the pgdata folder to be mounted in the ProyeksiApp container.
 2. Initialize the database.